Tracking Idalia: These Central Florida school districts are closing ahead of the storm

-As Tropical Storm Idalia makes it way toward Florida, Central Florida school districts are monitoring the storm closely and deciding whether or not to cancel classes.
+As Tropical Storm Idalia makes its way toward Florida, Central Florida school districts are monitoring the storm closely and deciding whether or not to cancel classes.

 See a list of closures so far below.
 This list will be updated as more closures are announced.